jeremysykes/The-Complete-React-Native-and-Redux-Course/README.md

 xcrun: error: unable to find utility "instruments", not a developer tool or in PATH .
 Run CLI with --verbose flag for more details.
 ```
-Then in Xcode, go to xcode > preferences > locations and select your Xcode version from the dropdown and exit Xcode.
+In xcode, go to xcode > preferences > locations and select your Xcode version from the dropdown and exit Xcode.
 Run your project again and you should see an iphone simulator pop up.

-Your first build will take a while.
-If for whatever reason the simulator doesn't launch directly into your app, slide the homescreen until you see your app and launch it.
-If you app isn't appearing have a look at your terminal it could still be compiling.
+Your first build will take a while to fully compile.
+After compiling if for whatever reason the simulator doesn't launch directly into your app, slide the homescreen until you see your app and launch it.
+If your app isn't appearing have a look at your terminal it could still be compiling.